 by B. Todd Jones

-Laura Duffy, U.S. Attorney for the Southern District of California (left), and B. Todd Jones, U.S. Attorney for the District of Minnesota (right) at the Attorney General's al Shabaab press conference.
+Laura Duffy, U.S. Attorney for the Southern District of California (left), and B. Todd Jones, then U.S. Attorney for the District of Minnesota (right) at the Attorney General's al Shabaab press conference.

 photo by Lonnie Tague

 Federal prosecutors and federal agents have been conducting a long-running, international investigation into a pipeline that supplies men from Minneapolis to the Somalia-based foreign terrorist organization al Shabaab.
 The “Operation Rhino” investigation has focused on the approximately 20 young and, with one exception, ethnic Somali men who left Minneapolis between September 2007 and October 2009, and those who facilitated or supported their trips.
 Upon reaching Somalia, the men were trained by and fought with al Shabaab against both the internationally-supported Transitional Federal Government (TFG) of Somalia and the Ethiopian Army and African Union soldiers supporting the fledgling government.

 The earliest travelers planned their trips at secret meetings in mosques, restaurants, and private residences.
 They spoke with a senior member of al Shabaab in Somalia, who assured them that they would be supported once they arrived.
 To finance their trip, they solicited donations from unsuspecting members of the Somali community by purporting to fundraise for charitable causes at local malls and apartment buildings.